JuliaFolds/data-parallelism/src/tutorials/quick-introduction.md

 \show{mergewith1}

-Note this version has a problem: `Dict(x => 1)` allocates an object for each iteration.
+Note that this code has a performance problem: `Dict(x => 1)` allocates an object for each iteration.
 This is bad in particular in threaded Julia code because it frequently invokes GC.
 To avoid this situation, we can replace `Dict` with [`MicroCollections.SingletonDict`](https://github.com/JuliaFolds/MicroCollections.jl) that does not allocate the dictionary in the heap.  `SingletonDict` can be "upgraded" to a `Dict` by calling